Our son and his family were living in Manhattan when Hurricane Sandy hit.

 If you are on any life-sustaining meds such as heart meds or diabetes meds, keep a three months’ supply at all times.

 First aid supplies are essential.
-You can put together your own kits, or purchase a basic kit.• How about flashlights and candles?
-Do you have batteries and matches?
+You can put together your own kits, or purchase a basic kit.

-Our son’s apartment didn’t have electricity for two weeks.• Clothing and bedding.
-You probably have these items already.
+Our son’s apartment didn’t have electricity for two weeks.

-It is a good idea to put a set of clothing and shoes in a backpack by your food storage so you can grab it quickly if you have to leave.• Important documents.
-Put them together in one place so you know where they are.
+It is a good idea to put a set of clothing and shoes in a backpack by your food storage so you can grab it quickly if you have to leave.

 An organized notebook works well with sections for emergency phone numbers, credit card numbers, financial information, birth certificates, and any other items that are important to you.